WeichenRan/2021EBU6305G39/README.md

 **Declaration**
-The commits in the main branch are not Accurate contribution of team members Some members of the group are difficult to stably connect to GitHub, so some code changes in GitHub are uploaded by some other members
+The commits in the main branch are not Accurate contribution of team members.
+Some members of the group are difficult to stably connect to GitHub, so some code changes in GitHub are uploaded by some other members.
-An issues is opend to clarify the work content of each member
+An issues is opend to clarify the work content of each member.